How to Spot a Debt Relief Scam [2025 Update]

 Knowing the signs and confronting any would-be scammer with your doubts and suspicions will often turn them away.
 They’re looking for an easy steal, not a hard-won prize.
 If they think you’re onto them they’ll just find the next unsuspecting debtor who’s overwhelmed and underinformed.

-Avoid Credit Repair and Credit Counseling Scams
+Use Trusted Credit Repair and Credit Counseling Programs

-As with fraudulent debt relief, if a company reaches out to you, be wary!
+If a company reaches out to you, be wary!
 Reputable companies will never contact you first.
 The fact that a company knows who you are and that you’re in financial trouble should be an immediate red flag.
 They’ve clearly paid for your data and are looking to make that cash back.
 If the representative also requests fees before providing services, doesn’t address your legal rights, or indicates that you should avoid credit bureaus and falsify or dispute valid information on a credit report, you can be sure they’re up to no good.
 Remember too that grandiose promises of a fast credit cleanup are fundamentally impossible––recovery takes time.

 In most cases, filing bankruptcy is a far better choice than seeking credit counseling alone.
 As part of the bankruptcy process you will be required to take instructional courses to help you better manage your finances.
 And a chapter 7 bankruptcy gives you the opportunity to work with creditors to find an amicable solution forward while also guaranteeing that your rights are protected.